Mount Elbrus – 18,841 feet

 If you have never been to Russia, you are in for a real treat.
 A culturally diverse country, we will have time in our schedule to visit some of the sights in Moscow like the Kremlin, Red Square, and St. Basil’s Cathedral.
 We will end our expedition in St. Petersburg, where the stunning architecture of old blends with a vibrant and eclectic modern urban society.
 The Hermitage in St. Petersburg is one of the greatest art museums in the world and worthy of a week-long visit itself!

 After spending one full day exploring Moscow, we will fly to Mineralnye Vody (Mineral Water) and drive the four hours to our hotel in the Baksan Valley, at the foot of Elbrus.
-Based in our hotel, we will spend two days doing acclimatization hikes and exploring the Baksan Valley.
-After a few days, we will take the tram up the the new a beautiful Leaprus Hut on the flank of Elbrus from where we will begin our ascent of the mountain.
+Based out of our hotel, we will spend two days doing acclimatization hikes, then we head up the tram to the the new, beautiful Heart of Elbrus hut, located on the flank of Elbrus.
+We then begin our ascent of the mountain.

 An ascent of Elbrus is a physically challenging ascent involving almost 5000 feet of elevation gain.
 Fitness is paramount for a successful ascent, as you need to be prepared for a 12 hour summit day, so be sure to include some long, endurance training into your fitness regimen.
 The skills necessary for the climb are relatively straightforward, with the initial 3500 feet involving moderate snow climbing of 20-30 degrees.
 Higher up, the slope steepens to 35 degrees in spots and can be icy if the wind has scoured the upper mountain.
 We have opportunities to practice and review the requisite skills, which makes an ascent of Elbrus a great option for any fit mountain enthusiast.